lbaracat/aoc2020/readme.md

  - I cheated Puzzle 3, part 2.
 Hard coded each slope and did the mult manually, thanks to Starship launch (scrub).
  - Puzzle 4, very time consuming code.
 Lots of details / validations.
 My passport struct strategy pays off.
  - Puzzle 5 was super super easy.
 No code needed, just some scripts.
+ - Made a mistakes on puzzle 6 part 2.
+Silly error, that took too long to find out - Not clearing a temp var each time.